Macoron/Unity-Ply-Export/README.md

 var ply = PlyExport.ToPlyPointcloud(points.ToArray());
 File.WriteAllText("pointcloud.ply", ply);
 ```

+You can also export selected meshes in Editor by clicking menu `Assets => Export selected to .ply`.

 ## Limitations
 Keep in mind that not all data is supported for export: